-5.20 The Kirtling Street Cluster comprises six sites.
+5.20 The Kirtling Street Cluster comprises five sites.
 In order to support the implementation of the policies of the plan and the Vision for the Nine Elms Area Strategy, this cluster has been identified as a group of sites where the development should be brought forward together where possible.

 - 5.21 The cluster is located north of the junction where Kirtling Street meets Nine Elms Lane.
 It is east of Battersea Power Station and west of the Riverlight Apartments.
 The cluster includes Kirtling Street and Cringle Street and is bounded to the north by the Thames Waterfront.
-Existing uses comprise a Thames Tideway Tunnel worksite (until 2025), a waste transfer station and commercial uses.
-Site Area: 6.13ha. - 5.22 NEI: This site is located to the north of Nine Elms Lane and south of Cringle Street.
-It is bounded to the south by NE5, and to the north by NE3.
+Existing uses comprise a Thames Tideway Tunnel worksite (until 2024), a waste transfer station and commercial uses.
+Site Area: 5.52ha. - 5.22 NEI: This site is located to the north of Nine Elms Lane and south of Cringle Street.
+It is bounded to the south by NE5, and to the north by NE3. - 5.23 NE3: This site is located to the north of Cringle Street and NEI, as well as to the west of the Riverlight Apartments.

-- 5.23 NE3: This site is located to the north of Cringle Street and NEI, as well as to the west of the Riverlight Apartments. - 5.24 NE5: This site is located to the north of Nine Elms Lane and east of Kirtling Street.
-To the north east of the site is NEI, and to the west is Battersea Power Station (NEI4). - Thames while the rest of the site is to the south, abutting the shoreline, and west of NE2.
-To the south of the site is Cringle Street, and it is east of NE11.
-This site includes the safeguarded Kirtling Wharf. - 5.26 NEII: This site is south of the River Thames and abuts onto the shoreline and is west of NE9.
-To the south of the site is Cringle Street and to the west is Battersea Power Station.
-This site includes the safeguarded Cringle Dock.
+- 5.24 NE5: This site is located to the north of Nine Elms Lane and east of Kirtling Street.
+To the north east of the site is NEI, and to the west is Battersea Power Station (NEI4). - 5.25 NE9: This site is south of the River Thames, abutting the shoreline, and west of NE2.
+To the south the site is Cringle Street, and it is east of NE11. - 5.26 NEII: This site is south of the River Thames and abuts onto the shoreline and is west of NE9.
+To the south of the site is Cringle Street and to the west is Battersea Power Station (NEI4).